 The teacher training study programme at Kassel consists not only of the subject art, but also the core studies in education and social sciences as well as a further subject in the case of training for teaching at lower and intermediate secondary schools and at upper secondary/ grammar schools.
 For teacher training at primary schools, the two compulsory subjects, mathematics and German, must be studied alongside art.
 The University of Kassel, of which the Kunsthochschule Kassel is an autonomous part, offers all these subjects.

 The study programmes offered by the University of Kassel. provide detailed information about the teacher training programmes (subjects offered, subject combinations, application and enrolment prerequisites, entry restrictions etc.).

 Registration for the entrance examination initially takes place without the portfolio, which is not presented until the entrance examination.
-The registration deadline for the winter semester is 30 April (date of the postmark) and for the summer semester is 01 December (date of the postmark).
+The registration deadline for the winter semester is 30 April (date of the postmark).
 The Kunsthochschule will invite all applicants who have applied within the stipulated period to take the entrance examination.
 The examination lasts one day.